fscarini/fscarini/README.md

 - 👀 I’m interested in acquire knowledge and experience
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on (idk lol)
-- 📫 How to reach me instagram: @fscarini
+- 📫 How to reach me: instagram @fscarini

 <!---
 fscarini/fscarini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.